spookylukey/django-paypal/docs/standard/ipn.rst

            return render_to_response("payment.html", context)

-   For a full list of variables that can be used in ``paypal_dict``, see `PayPal HTML variables documentation" <https://developer.paypal.com/webapps/developer/docs/classic/paypal-payments-standard/integration-guide/Appx_websitestandard_htmlvariables/>`_
+   For a full list of variables that can be used in ``paypal_dict``, see `PayPal HTML variables documentation <https://developer.paypal.com/webapps/developer/docs/classic/paypal-payments-standard/integration-guide/Appx_websitestandard_htmlvariables/>`_.

    payment.html: